 What Is Dual Diagnosis Treatment?

-At Addiction Campuses we offer compassionate dual diagnosis care.
+At Vertava Health we offer compassionate dual diagnosis care.
 What this means is that we treat mental health disorders like anxiety, and others, along with treating the addiction.
 For those whose addiction was borne from self-medication this is great news.

 Many people who self-medicate (even addicted individuals) fear that once they stop using the medication the disorder will return.
 Receiving this care within your drug addiction treatment helps to protect you from this threat.